folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I see a New Earth filled with beautiful people" > New Earth in the New Testament

-* The term “New Earth” originates from, "The Revelation", the final book in the New Testament and the Bible in which St. John sees a prophetic, visionary “Revelation” from Jesus.
+* The term “New Earth” originates from *The Revelation*, the final book in the New Testament and the Bible, in which St. John sees a prophetic vision revealed to him by Jesus.

-* In this prophetic vision, Jesus shows St. John how the oppression, persecution, violence and killings that Christians faced under various Roman Emperors from 64 to 100 AD are part of a much larger pattern of the \["devil" / "satan" / “false accuser” / “diabolical one”\] trying to bring death and destruction to those who follow Jesus as their Lord.
+* In this vision, Jesus shows St. John how the oppression, persecution, violence, and killings that Christians faced under various Roman Emperors from 64 to 100 AD are part of a much larger pattern of the ["devil" / "satan" / “false accuser” / “diabolical one”] trying to bring death and destruction to those who follow Jesus as their Lord.

-* Jesus encourages various church communities to “overcome” not by starting a revolution or killing their oppressors, but by forgiving and loving the humans who are acting like enemies, but are really just under the control of the true enemy—the \["devil" / "satan" / “false accuser” / “diabolical one”\].
+* Jesus encourages various church communities to "overcome"—not by starting a revolution or killing their oppressors—but by forgiving and loving the humans who act like enemies, recognizing that they are truly just under the control of the true enemy—the ["devil" / "satan" / “false accuser” / “diabolical one”].

 * Jesus encourages these persecuted church communities to trust that one day Jesus will defeat the true enemy.
-Moreover, Jesus promised that one day, God will bring an end to the world as it currently exists and bring about a "New Heaven" which fully overlaps with a "New Earth".
-In this overlapping "New Heaven" and "New Earth" where all humans will know God, have a loving relationship with God, and obey God's commandments, which will lead to an eternal life of peace, justice and right relationships.
+Moreover, Jesus promises that one day, God will bring an end to the world as it currently exists and bring about a "New Heaven" which fully overlaps with a "New Earth."
+In this overlapping "New Heaven" and "New Earth," all humans will know God, have a loving relationship with God, and obey God's commandments, leading to an eternal life of peace, justice, and right relationships.

-* This transformation from the current Earth to the "New Earth" is described in the second to last chapter of "The Revelation" where St. John describes the end of his vision by saying:
+* This transformation from the current Earth to the "New Earth" is described in the second-to-last chapter of *The Revelation*, where St. John concludes his vision by saying:

   * I saw **a new heaven and a new earth: for the first heaven and the first earth have passed away**, and the sea is no more.
 I saw **the holy city, New Jerusalem, coming down out of heaven from God**, prepared like a bride adorned for her husband.
 I heard a loud voice out of heaven saying, “Behold, **God's [tent / residence] is with humans, and he will reside with them, and they will be his people, and God himself will be with them as their God.
 He will wipe away every tear from their eyes.
 Death will be no more; There will be no mourning, no crying, no pain, any more**.
 The first things have passed away.”
     -Revelation 21:1-4